Jowett Jupiter sports cars owned by people noted for other reasons than Jupiter ownership

 Colin Chapman - he of Lotus fame - is reliably reported to have owned a Jupiter in his bachelor days, would have been during the early 1950s.
 A woman said that when she was young, she was asked by the mother of her best friend to chaperone her best friend by sitting between the said friend and Colin Chapman in Colin's Jupiter.
 Anyone know more?

 Peter Craven owned a Jupiter (which still exists in good order) in the mid nineteen fifties.
-A bit of a show-off some said, he used to drive the Jupiter to meetings with his bike attached to the back of the Jupiter!
-He rode for the Manchester club Belle Vue: twice world speedway champion (1955 and 1962) and a natural-born speedway ace but, after three brilliant wins at Meadowbank in 1963, he crashed heavily in the fourth race trying to avoid a fallen rider and was tragically killed at the height of his powers.
+A bit of a show-off some said, he used to drive the Jupiter to meetings with his bike attached to the back of the Jupiter! he rode for the Manchester club Belle Vue: twice world speedway champion (1955 and 1962) and a natural-born speedway ace, Peter Craven, after three brilliant wins at Meadowbank in 1963, crashed heavily in the fourth race trying to avoid a fallen rider and was tragically killed at the height of his powers.
 Peter Craven is still remembered by speedway fans.
 An example from 'A4lawnlady' recalling Peter's first ride as little lad at Belle Vue Stadium.
 "I can remember him holding on to the bike for grim death.
 He was so tiny his feet didn't reach the ground and it was feat of balance.
 My Dad always claimed that Peter told him he rode around until he ran out of fuel, because he had not worked out how to stop the bike without falling off."

 The Craven Shield is a Speedway Cup competition governed by the Speedway Control Board and British Speedway Promoters’ Association.
 Founded in 1997, it is of course named in memory of Peter Craven.